 Eloesser flap is a single stage procedure for the treatment of severe pleural empyema, and involves a U-shaped incision and the resection of a number of subjacent posterolateral ribs.
 The U-shaped flap is then folded into the pleural space reating a permanent communication.

 Unlike the Clagett procedure, from which it is radiographic difficult to distinguish, the Eloesser flap is not reversible.

-Described by Leo Eloesser in 1935 while treating tuberculous empyema in San Francisco.
+Described in 1935 by Dr Leo Eloesser, American thoracic surgeon (1881-1976) while treating tuberculous empyema in San Francisco.

 - 1. Thourani VH, Lancaster RT, Mansour KA et-al. Twenty-six years of experience with the modified eloesser flap.
 Ann.
 Thorac.
 Surg.
 2003;76 (2): 401-5.
 Ann.
 Thorac.
 Surg. (full text) - Pubmed citation

 - 2. Shumacker HB.
 Leo Eloesser, M.D., eulogy for a free spirit.
 Philosophical Library Inc. (1982) ISBN:0802223982.
 Read it at Google Books - Find it at Amazon